dvnagesh/Docker-Bday-Meetup/README.md

    $ docker pull node:0.10 <br>

-6. Open "Oracle VM VirtualBox", you should see "default" machine with status "Running". <br>
+6. Applicable for Windows/MAC Users.
+Open "Oracle VM VirtualBox", you should see "default" machine with status "Running". <br>
    Right-click default on left-side of the window and select "Close" --> "Save state".
 (You can use Ctrl+V shotcut alternatively) <br>
    You should see the status changed from "Running" to "Saved". <br>
    NOTE: This step is very important.
 In case if you miss this step, make sure to re-do steps 4,5 and 6 above.